Biography – Professor David Bryant

 For his longstanding commitment to medical eduction and patient care Professor Bryant has been awarded an OAM in the Order of Australia.

 He is a certified assessor of respiratory impairment for WorkCover NSW.

 He has had extensive experience in the preparation of medico-legal reports and has appeared as an expert witness on numerous occasions both in NSW and in other jurisdictions in matters relating to lung disease, including causation, treatment, prognosis and disability.

 Chair, Medical Authority, Dust Diseases Board of NSW

 Member, Medical Authority Panel, Asbestos Unit, Workplace Standards Tasmania

-Approved Medical Specialist and member of the Medical Appeal Panel, Workers Compensation Commission of NSW
+Approved Medical Specialist and Provider of Medicolegal Reports for the Workers Compensation Commission of NSW

 Membership of Professional Societies